Unveiling the Mystery: What's the Square Root of 74? A Deep Dive into Square Roots and Approximation Techniques

 Method 2: Using a Calculator

 Modern calculators provide a straightforward way to compute square roots.
-Simply enter 74 and press the √ button.
-The result will be displayed as approximately 8.602325267.
+So the result will be displayed as approximately 8.
+602325267.
+On the flip side, simply enter 74 and press the √ button.
 This method, while convenient, doesn't offer the same level of understanding of the underlying mathematical principles.

 Method 3: Linear Interpolation

 This method utilizes the known squares of integers around 74.
-We know that 8² = 64 and 9² = 81.
+Day to day, we know that 8² = 64 and 9² = 81.
 Since 74 lies between 64 and 81, its square root must lie between 8 and 9.
-We can use linear interpolation to estimate:

 Let x be the square root of 74.
 Then: